vegaprotocol/documentation/versioned_docs/version-v0.47.0/api/bridge/interfaces/IERC20_Bridge_Logic.md

 ### exempt_depositor

-this function allows the exemption_lister to exempt a depositor from the deposit limitsMUST emit Depositor_Exempted if successful
+this function allows the exemption_lister to exempt a depositor from the deposit limits.
+MUST emit Depositor_Exempted if successful

 ```js
 function exempt_depositor() public nonpayable